abdelrazekrizk/echoes-of-the-ancients/Amazon Q/README.md

 ## Amazon Q in "Echoes of the Ancients" Development
-Amazon Q, the AI-powered coding companion, played a significant role in streamlining and enhancing the development process of "Echoes of the Ancients."
-It assisted in various tasks, from generating code to improving documentation, contributing to a more efficient and higher-quality development experience.
+Amazon Q, the AI-powered coding companion, played a significant role in streamlining and enhancing the development process of "Echoes of the Ancients." <p>It assisted in various tasks, from generating code to improving documentation, contributing to a more efficient and higher-quality development experience.

 <p float="left">
   <img src="./Screenshots/Amazon Q-Screenshot (6).png" width="49%">